Skip to main content

 Workspace customization Full Full Limited

-Template marketplace No Yes No
+Template library No Yes No

 Dedicated compute Yes (your server) Yes (1–4 OCPU) Shared